 The Polar Vantage V is a peculiar ex-flagship smartwatch.
 First of all, it most usually retails for less than the likes of Garmin Forerunner 945 or the Suunto 9 Baro Titanium which can be a big plus to many people out there.
 It also has some very unique features which might arouse some runners out there, especially the running power metric, measured on the wrist.

 It also looks a bit more like a fashion watch as opposed to a multi-sport smartwatch.
 As default, the strap colours you can choose from aren't black and even more black, but bright orange, vibrant blue and white.
 Polar doesn't want you to blend in.
 They want their watches to stand out and be seen.

-There is a lot to love on the Polar Vantage V. It has a large touchscreen display, hidden under Gorilla Glass lens and no less than nine sensors on the back.
+There is a lot to love about the Polar Vantage V. It has a large touchscreen display, hidden under a Gorilla Glass lens and no less than nine sensors on the back.
 It uses a GPS+GLONASS tracking system, which doesn't pick the signal up as fast as the Garmin Fenix 6 Pro, for example, but it does the job just fine.

 The battery will last long enough, too, it has enough juice in there for 40 hours of tracking, so considering average use, you will be able to go between two charges for a good week.